-Manhattanville College’s Master of Human Resource Management and Organizational Effectiveness program trains students to become successful HR professionals.
+Manhattanville College’s Master of Human Resource Management program trains students to become successful HR professionals.
 Employees are said to be an organization’s greatest asset and competitive advantage.
 It’s critical to attract, train, develop, and retain the best people.

 In today’s global and complex markets, human resource professionals are taking a more strategic role than ever.
 Graduates of Manhattanville’s master’s program know how to communicate effectively, manage ethically, and bring strategic vision to a diverse workforce.
 They serve as the key link between an organization’s management and its employees.